allenai/natural-instructions/tasks/README.md

 `task301_record_question_generation` | Given a passage, generate a fill-in-the-gap question based on it | Question Generation `task302_record_classification` | Given a passage and a question, classify the answer to the question based on the options | Classification
 `task303_record_incorrect_answer_generation` | Given a passage and a question, write an incorrect answer for the question | Incorrect Answer Generation
+`task312_EuroParl_sv_en_translation` | Given a Swedish sentence, convert it into English. | Translation `task313_EuroParl_en_sv_translation` | Given a Swedish sentence, convert it into English. | Translation `task314_EuroParl_sv-en_classification` | Given a Swedish sentence and its corresponding English, classify whether it is correct or not by providing 'Yes' or 'No' | Classification
+`task315_EuroParl_sv-en_language_identificcation` | Given a sentence, identify its language whether it is in Swedish or English. | Language Identification (Binary)
 `task318_stereoset_classification_gender.json` | Given a target pertaining to gender in the two sentences, determine if it is a stereotype. | Classification
 `task319_stereoset_classification_profession.json` | Given a target pertaining to profession in the two sentences, determine if it is a stereotype. | Classification
 `task320_stereoset_classification_race.json` | Given a target pertaining to race in the two sentences, determine if it is a stereotype. | Classification